 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

-There are many different ways to tune in to Apple's live streaming "Unleashed" event, and more ways to catch up again afterwards.
+There are many different ways to tune in to the live streaming "Unleashed" Apple event, and more ways to catch up again afterwards.

 As ever, Apple has yet to even confirm what the event will feature, though it's expected that new MacBook Pro and AirPods will be released.
 What is known that it will be at 10 a.m.
 Pacific (1 p.m.
 Eastern) on October 18.